Airways International Cymru: History

 In 1986 it received its first Boeing 737-300 G-PROC, and this was used to expand destinations to popular holiday spots throughout Europe.
 The company had earned half a million pounds in profit by their second year in business.
 It was during 1986 that the chairman, Clemo began having difficulties with the other cofounders.
 He claimed that Proctor had used overseas investment accounts to fund the airline's foundation, and had lied to him about owning them.
 After several disputed over this issue, Clemo left the board in November 1986, but remained as a 25% shareholder.
 He attempted to sue the company in 1987 over the use of overseas investment to found the airline, but was unsuccessful.

-In 1987 it received a new Boeing 737-300 G-BNCT.
+In 1987 the company received a new Boeing 737-300 G-BNCT.
 Additional contracts saw the lease of a further Boeing 737-300 G-PROK for the summer of 1987.
 The airline was awarded Thompson Holiday's Certificate of Excellence for their in flight service during the summer 1987 tourist season.
 The airline intended to expand into the travel agency business during 1987, and purchased the travel firm Tour Reps.
 The company was renamed to Airways Holidays, and they began sending promotional material out to travel agencies in December.

+Airways International Cymru attempted to block Inter European Airways licence application in May 1987, claiming that South Wales didn't have enough business to support two separate airlines.
+The judge ruled against them and Inter European Airways opened the same month.

 Throughout the airline's history, the operational fleet was reduced during the winter months by leasing out of aircraft to other operators.
 These included Air New Zealand, Aer Lingus, British Midland Airways and Manx Airlines.
+The airline also loaned out a Piper Navajo to St John Ambulance Wales that was used to transport blood, medicines, and transplant organs.